unseemly/unseemly.github.io/index.md

  but Unseemly-based languages get to share libraries and even some tooling.
 (Tools like text editor support and a REPL should be shareable.)

-Unseemly is utterly barebones right now,
+Unseemly is utterly barebones,
- but it has everything you need to grow a language.
+ but it has the tools to grow a language.

 # Typed languages and macro-based languages